Cost of Attendance

 Financial Aid Application Flowchart (PDF)

-For purposes of the University’s need-based resources, the student is not viewed as financially independent of parents.
-Therefore, all students interested in need-based resources are required to provide both parents' information on financial aid applications.
-Parental information will be used to determine need-based eligibility, regardless of age or change in marital status.
-The University also requires a student to borrow a minimum amount of Federal Direct loans to be considered for institutional need-based scholarship resources.
+All students applying for the University's need-based scholarships are required to provide both parents' information for eligibility to be determined.
+Parent information will be required regardless of age, marital status, or living situation.
+The University also requires a student to borrow a minimum amount of loans to be considered for institutional need-based scholarship resources.

-The following information is required of incoming students interested in Federal Direct loans and institutional need-based resources for 2022-23:
+The following information is required of incoming students interested in Federal Direct loans and institutional need-based scholarships for 2024-25:

-- Signed Student (and Spouse) 2021 Federal Income Tax Return(s) – or Non-Filer Tax Statement (PDF)
+• Signed Student (and Spouse) 2022 Federal Income Tax Return(s)

 Returning students requiring financial aid in subsequent years typically must simply file the FAFSA to renew their aid.
 Visit SharePoint for detailed instructions.